October 2017 Māori Law Review

 Although questioning the economic and non-economic division, the Court outlined the valuation approach, namely that the freehold value of the land must be adjusted to account for the limitations of the rights.
 In accounting for the rights that the Northern Territory Government still had (to grant interests in the land), the limited ability of the claim group to exclude others, the inalienability of the rights and the inability to commercially exploit the land, the Court concluded 65% as the appropriate reduction.

 This case was keenly watched as it determined the judicial reasoning approach for future compensation claims to be assessed against.
+The case is now subject to an appeal to the High Court of Australia.
 Now that some broad principles have been established it is very likely that the next decade will see more compensation claims and refinement of these principles, including as it relates to exclusive native title and commercial rights.

 Due to compensation being restricted to acts occurring after 1975, much extinguishment will never be compensated for.
 Irrespective, native title is now a significant financial issue for governments and proponents.
 Commentators expect compensation into the billions of dollars will be owed.
 Although a convoluted way to go about compensation for the dispossession of Aboriginal and Torres Strait Islander People from their land, it is a step in the right direction.